v923z/micropython-ulab/README.md

 ```
 make BOARD=PYBD_SF6 USER_C_MODULES=../../../ulab all
 ```
 will compile for the SF6 member of the PYBD series.
+If your target is `unix`, you don't need to specify the `BOARD` parameter.

 Provided that you managed to compile the firmware, you would upload that by running either
 ```
 dfu-util --alt 0 -D firmware.dfu
 ```